-Biology is designed to enhance the science background of students interested in careers in health, the outdoors, agriculture, or in further science studies.
-This course is for a motivated, college bound sophomores.
-Students will consider cell structure and function, reproduction of all life forms, genetics, evolution, classification of microbes, plants and animals and comparative anatomy.
+Biology is designed to enhance the science background of students interested in careers in health, the outdoors, agriculture, or in further scientific studies.
+This course is for motivated, college-bound sophomores.
+Students will consider cell structure and function, reproduction of all life forms, genetics, evolution, classification of microbes, plants, and animals, and comparative anatomy.
 Relationships between science, technology, and society will be examined and discussed.